How to Fix iPhone 4013 Error

 Once you have performed a force restart on your device, you can try updating it again.

 If the force restart did not resolve your 4013 error code, please continue on to our next troubleshooting step.
+Or try the steps listed here on how to fix an iPhone that won’t update.

 Step 4: Reconnect Device to iTunes